NickvanTholen/pca9634-lib/README.md

 * **SoftReset** - *your_name*.softReset(), this function enables the software resetting of the PCA9634 chip. **Be careful with this function as it will reset all registers!**

 ## Changelog
-The initial setup of this library
+* *07-06-2020* The initial setup of this library.
+* *07-06-2020* Added a keywords.txt file and example for blinking leds with the pintype function.

 ## Future updates
 * Fade in/out function